cortexlabs/cortex/README.md

 <br>

-## How Cortex works

-Under the hood, Cortex uses a variety of tools to deploy your models.
-When you run `cortex deploy`, the following all happens automatically, without any manual input from you:

-- Models are served using a combination of TensorFlow Serving, ONNX Runtime, and Flask to create an accessible API.
-- Each individual model is containerized using Docker, which enables autoscaling, simplifies resource scheduling, and streamlines logging.
-- A Kubernetes cluster is spun up to manage your Docker containers, making things like autoscaling and rolling updates possible.
-- Amazon’s Elastic Kubernetes Service (EKS) is launched in order to manage your Kubernetes cluster.

-By tapping into these tools, Cortex is able to deliver features like:

-- **Autoscaling:** Cortex automatically scales APIs to handle production workloads.

-- **Multi framework:** Cortex supports TensorFlow, Keras, PyTorch, Scikit-learn, XGBoost, and more.

-- **CPU / GPU support:** Cortex can run inference on CPU or GPU infrastructure.

-- **Rolling updates:** Cortex updates deployed APIs without any downtime.

-- **Log streaming:** Cortex streams logs from deployed models to your CLI.

-- **Prediction monitoring:** Cortex monitors network metrics and tracks predictions.

-- **Minimal declarative configuration:** Deployments are defined in a single `cortex.yaml` file.

 ## Quickstart

 Below, we'll walk through how to use Cortex to deploy OpenAI's GPT-2 model as a service on AWS.
 You'll need to [install Cortex](https://www.cortex.dev/install) on your AWS account before getting started.